EGI-Federation/documentation/content/en/users/compute/cloud-compute/dynamic-dns/_index.md

 ## Support

-Support for Dynamic DNS service is provided via [EGI Helpdesk](https://helpdesk.ggus.eu/) in **"Dynamic DNS"** support unit, where users can ask questions, report issues or make requests for additional domains for specific projects or user communities.
+Support for Dynamic DNS service is provided via
+[EGI Helpdesk](https://helpdesk.ggus.eu/) **"Dynamic DNS"** support unit, where users can ask questions, report issues or make requests for additional domains for specific projects or user communities.